L3DEVIL/VphonegagaInject/README.md

 Please give link to the APK and provide logcat from Android Studio as possible

-Best way is to contact me privately.
+Best way is to соntact me privately.
 See above

 # Useful links